baristutakli/BarisTutakli.Blog/README.md

 # .Net Core Blog Project

-This is an application of Onion Architecture.
-There are three main folders named Core, Infrastructure, Presentation in which there are different classes and class libraries depending on concerns.
-In tihs project, I applied code first approach to create database.
+This is an application of **onion architecture**.
+There are four main folders named **Core**, **Infrastructure**, **Application**, **Presentation** in which there are different classes and class libraries depending on concerns.
+In this project, I applied the code-first approach to create the database using Entity Framework.
 In the middleware, you can choose either mongodblogger or FileLogger to save requests and responses.

 ### Patterns
-*  To meet the future demands, I used **Decorator Pattern**
 * **Unit of Work**
 * **Generic Repository**
 * **Abstract Factory Pattern**